mi-da/Decentralized-Learning-Service-Assembly/README.md

-# Decentralized Learning for Self-Adaptive QoS-Aware Service Assembly
+# Decentralized Learning for Self-Adaptive QoS-Aware and Energy-Aware Service Assembly
 This page contains the simulation code to replicate the results of the paper: Emergent Assembly

 ### Instructions